MyNameIsTakenOMG/aws-sysops-associate/README.md

     - Incoming Requests
     - Outgoing Requests
 - AWS Site-to-Site VPN
+  - it is still using `public network`, but secure the connection using encryption and encapsulation.
   - Virtual Private Gateway (VGW): VPN concentrator on the AWS side of the VPN connection
   - Customer Gateway (CGW): Software application or physical device on customer side of the VPN connection
   - Site-to-Site VPN Connections